magma1447/greasemonkey-geocaching-projectgc/README.md

 * Requires Tampermonkey to run in Chrome.

 Existing features:
-* Add to VGPS form.
+* Add to/remove from VGPS form.
 * Adds Favorite points (FP/FP%/FPW).
 * Adds challenge checker links if a checker exists at Project-GC.
 * Adds address for the coordinates (Google reverse geocoding).